0glabs/0g-zk-settlement/README.md

 # zkSettlement
-> 0G serving network adopts a free marketplace where users and service providers decide the prices of the services through a peer-to-peer fashion.
+> 0G compute network adopts a free marketplace where users and service providers decide the prices of the services through a peer-to-peer fashion.
 The service provider is free to quote their services, and then users are free to choose the services that are priced appropriately for them to use.
 > The service provider can decide at any point to send the request traces with user’s signature to the smart contract for settlement.
 Once settlement is done, the corresponding portion of the pre-charged fee can be sent to service provider’s account.

 Users and service providers conduct off-chain service transactions, and service providers can consume the _request traces_ generated from each service transaction to settle service fees on-chain and update user balances.